bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

 TODO Test possible states for revertPendingUpdates

 ### emptyChannelWithChallenge
-1. TESTME Fails if channel is not in dispute status
+1. Fails if channel is not in dispute status
     - with "channel must be in dispute"
 2. TESTME Fails if the closing time has passed
     - with "channel closing time must not have passed"